 - Some people may want to consider downsizing or renting out a room for extra income before committing to equity release

 - The money you receive might affect your entitlement to state benefits

 - It is important that you consider how equity release will affect the inheritance that will be passed on to your family (roll-up plan for interest rates, home revision plan value versus actual market value)

 - Expensive early repayment charges may occur if you change your mind

 Equity release may be a good option for you, but do make sure you look at all your options before making a decision and consider talking with your family about it.

 If you decide that an equity release is a good option for you then you will need a solicitor to act on your behalf.
 In most cases, the Equity Release Provider will require you to have independent legal advice, to ensure you understand the full implications of deciding to proceed.
 You can provide our details to the Equity Release Provider (once you have been approved for the scheme) who will send us all the paperwork required to get things started.

 Churchers Solicitors has extensive experience in this area with a dedicated team to help you every step of the way.
 Some of the documentation can seem daunting to start with, but our experienced team will easily guide you through it.

-If you require assistance with equity release, please contact Gemma or someone from her team on 023 9282 0747.
+If you require assistance with equity release, please contact a member of the team on 023 9282 0747.